 Q: How about tandems?

-A: We welcome tandem riders, and because you're a special team we'll give you a special deal: Just register the captain, and the stoker can ride for FREE!
+A: We welcome tandem riders, and because you're a special team we'll give you a special deal: Just register the captain, and the stoker gets a huge discount!
 When you come to registration, let us know that you have a stoker riding, and we'll just ask you both to sign in on the waiver form.

 Q: Where do the proceeds from the Vineyard Tour go?

 A: To local non-profit organizations that support cycling.